Today I’m going to continue going over the Japanese writing system and show you how to learn katakana.

 (1) Check out the book Let’s Learn Katakana on Amazon.

 (2) Want some flash cards to help learn?
 Try out Tinycards.

 (3) Interested in trying out mnemonics to learn?
 Tofugu has a pretty cool post on it.

-Kanji are really cool, and at the same time really scary!
+Kanji are really cool, and at the same time really scary.
 That’s because there are over 50,000 of them!
-Holy moly!!!

-That is the next step: learning Kanji.
-Most people can learn both Hiragana and Katakana within a week, but the journey to fluency in Kanji can take a lot longer.
+That is the next step: learning kanji.
+Most people can learn both hiragana and katakana within a week or two, but the journey to mastering kanji can take a lot longer.

-It’s your turn now!
-Do you like Hiragana or Katakana more?
 What do you think about the idea of a language having three different writing systems?
-Let me know what you think with a comment below!
+Let me know your thoughts with a comment below!